At least 99 people were killed in Maui’s wildfires. With only 25% of the burn area searched, officials worry the death toll will climb – KION546

 Franklin “Frankie” Trejos, 68, also died trying to escape the Lahaina fire, his niece Kika Perez Grant told CNN.

-The family got a call from Trejos’ roommate letting them know that the island is on fire and that he wasn’t sure if Trejos had made it out alive, Perez Grant said.
+The family got a call from Trejos’ roommate letting them know that the island was on fire and that he wasn’t sure if Trejos had made it out alive, Perez Grant said.

 “We kept hope alive, but then his roommate called us again a few hours later to tell us he had found Uncle Frankie’s remains,” Perez Grant said.